cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 ## Structure
 The agent is composed of 2 parts, the agent and the printing server.
-The agent handles all interaction between the client and both the knowledge graph and printing server, wile the printing server will handle the interaction with the printer.
+The agent handles all interaction between the client and both the knowledge graph and printing server, while the printing server will handle the interaction with the printer.
 The interaction between the client, agent, printer and knowledge graph is outlined in the following graph:

 [PUT GRAPH HERE]